dentonescu/cv-samples/pkixwebadm/NOTES.md

 - Optional background scheduler (APScheduler) to refresh remote certificate data.
 - CLI is driven by `argparse` with a `--help-all` flag implemented via `libdmotservices`.

+## Minimum Viable Product (MVP) definition
+Containerisation and automation resume once these capabilities are in place:
+- Bootstrap admin login with session cookies, hashed credentials, and seed-user helpers.
+- Certificate/URL ingestion endpoints that drive the drag-and-drop + remote fetch UI.
+- Persistence of certificate metadata (issuer, subject, SANs, validity window, chain ordering) into SQLite, backed by SQLAlchemy models and migrations.
+- List view and calendar view that surface upcoming expirations with lightweight filtering/tagging.

 ## Planned File Layout
 _Files marked “planned” are not yet created; others already live in the repository._
 ```